filozof50/UP/1_proposal.md

   - Starting room scanning every day before first cleaning.

 5. Programmability: SRHC should be programmable in some ways.
-User will be able to programme it to start automatic cleaning every day at the same time.
-Before that initial cleaning room scanning will be performed as described before.
-User also will be able to pick a day for emptying the garbage bag.
+User will be able to program it to start automatic cleaning every day at the same time.
+Before that initial cleaning, room scanning will be performed as described before.
+Also, user will be able to pick a day for emptying the garbage bag.

 Success criteria:
   - Recognized first cleaning of the day (after date change).
-  - Recognizing day of the week for emptying garbage bag, and successfully emptying it.
+  - Recognizing day of the week for emptying the garbage bag, and successfully emptying it.

 6. Resistance: In order to last longer, SRHC will be made of steel.
 It will have some kind of armor so it cannot break if something falls on it.

 Success criteria:
-  - Not broken if something of house furniture, such as chair falls on it.
+  - Not broken if some house furniture, such as chair falls on it.

-7. Cleaning hardly accessible spots: Our robot will be able to access hardly accessible spots such as corners of the walls.
+7. Cleaning hard to reach places: Our robot will be able to access hard to reach places such as corners of the walls and high shelves.

 Success criteria:
-  - Cleared corners of the walls and other hardly accessible spots.
+  - Cleared corners of the walls and other hard to reach spots.

 # Implementation